Instructions on

 DIY Wedding Flowers Video

-(Show Me How - Arranging Flowers Sample
+(Show Me How - Wedding Flowers DVD sample

-- Video duration is 9:32 minutes)
+- duration of video 9:32 minutes)

 Below is the written narration